 As the days stretched into months, Gianna continued to confound the experts, who had told Kristen and Joey when Gianna was four weeks old to put her into hospice care and plan her funeral.
 They did.
 But they also kept hope alive because Gianna continued to give them every reason to keep going: the doctors said her movement would always be very limited, yet she began to wiggle, crawl, and pull herself up.
 They said she wouldn’t be able to feed herself, but now she can.
 They said she wouldn’t be able to hear, but after three months of chemotherapy, she started typical baby babble and now can call her parents, brother, and other relatives by name.
 She also knows how to ask for more ice cream.

-The months stretched into a year and Kristen decided to create a birthday video, an annual tradition she had started when Dominic was a baby.
+The months stretched into a year and Kristen decided to create a, an annual tradition she had started when Dominic was a baby.
 Several minutes of photos, backed with music, show Gianna at birth and through every stage of hospital treatment and family events.
 In the photos, Gianna often has one of her tiny fists pumped into the air, Rocky Balboa-style.
 But with every fighting moment there was always the potential for the worst to happen.
 Gianna’s tumor had only responded minimally to treatment.
 Joey grimaces as he reflects on the combination of anticipation and fear every morning when they would go to her bassinet, not knowing if she would be alive.
 “It was really bad,” he said simply.

 Going to see the pope